Terms of Business – Learner Drivers

-1. Contract.
-As these terms form a contract between us, I will ask for written confirmation (email) that the terms have been read and accepted.
+These terms form a contract between us so it is important that you have read and understood the terms before starting lessons with me.
 If there is anything you do not understand, please ask me before you accept the terms (ideally at an introductory meeting, before your first driving lesson).
+I will ask for written confirmation (by email) that the terms have been read and accepted before you start your lessons.

-The contract for driving lessons commences from the beginning of the first lesson until lessons have permanently stopped (usually this will be at the end of the day that you passed your practical driving test).
+1. Contract – The contract for driving lessons commences from the start of the first lesson until your lessons have permanently stopped (this will usually be at the end of the day you pass your practical driving test).
+If you wish to stop taking lessons permanently, for whatever reason, you may do so at any time (and no notice period is required).

-If you are under 18 years old, I will still expect you to read, understand and accept these terms but, where a third party (parent/legal guardian/relative) has contacted me to arrange lessons on your behalf or is paying me directly for your lessons, I will also ask them to agree to these terms too.
+All learners must read and accept these terms but, where a third party (e.g. parent/legal guardian/relative) has contacted me to arrange lessons on your behalf or is paying me directly for your lessons, they will also be provided with these terms and, if you are under 18, asked to accept the terms.

-If I change my terms of business, while you are still taking lessons with me, I will provide you with an updated copy at least 28 days before they come into effect (and ask you to reconfirm your acceptance).
+If I change my terms of business, while you are still taking lessons with me, I will provide you with an updated copy (and a summary of any changes) at least 28 days before they come into effect (and I may ask you to reconfirm your acceptance).

-2. My Business Details.
-I am a self employed, independent driving instructor, operating under a franchise agreement with AA Driving School (AADS).
-I am registered as a sole trader under the name “Driving Lessons with Martin (Nottingham)” and can be contacted by phone (07980111234) or by email (firstname.lastname@example.org).
-Although I am contracted with AADS, this is purely for the arrangement of a fully maintained and serviced driving school car and your contract for driving lessons is solely with me (for the duration of your lessons with me) and not with AADS.
+2. My Business Details – I am a self employed, independent driving instructor, operating under a franchise agreement with AA Driving School (AADS).
+I am registered as a sole trader under the name “Driving Lessons with Martin (Nottingham)” and can be contacted by phone (07980111234) or by email (email@example.com).
+Although I am contracted with AADS, this is purely for the arrangement of a fully maintained and serviced driving school car.
+Your contract for driving lessons is solely with me (for the duration of your lessons with me) and not with AADS.

 3. Driving Licence – You must have a valid driving licence and produce the photocard version on or before your first lesson.
 Information about your entitlements to drive and any endorsements are not recorded on your photocard licence but this information is stored and available online via DVLA’s “View My Licence” service.
-If you are not a complete beginner, I will require you to access this service and provide me with a computer generated code (so that I can also view your entitlement to drive prior to your first lesson, using DVLA’s “Check Someone’s Licence” service).
+If you have driven before, I will require you to access this service and provide me with a computer generated code (so that I can also view your entitlement to drive prior to your first lesson, using DVLA’s “Check Someone’s Licence” service).
 You must tell me of any changes (to entitlements or endorsements) during the course of your lessons with me.

-5. Insurance – Providing that you have a suitable valid driving licence and are medically fit to drive, you are covered by comprehensive motor insurance should you be involved in a collision whilst driving the tuition car.
+5. Insurance & Liability – Providing that you have a valid driving licence and are medically fit to drive, you are covered by comprehensive motor insurance should you be involved in a collision whilst driving the tuition car.
 In addition to the car being insured, I have public liability insurance and professional indemnity insurance (provided through my membership of Driving Instructors Association) but I am not liable for any losses that you may incur through circumstances outside of my reasonable control or outside of my legal duty (including, but not limited to, any business interest you have).
+While I will do my utmost to ensure that your driving is always within the law, the driver is legally responsible for any breaches of the Highway Code and any resultant penalty points/fines and it is my legal duty to report the name of the driver in the event of any incident to any interested party (e.g. the Police, insurance company, any other affected road user).

 7. Refunds of Pre-Paid Lessons – If a block of discounted, pre-paid driving lessons is not fully used, lessons already taken will be recalculated at the PAYG price and any balance will be refunded to you, on request.
 However, if the reason for no longer needing to take lessons is that you have passed your test (after learning to drive with me), any unused portion of a discounted block booking will be fully refunded to you (or put towards any post test lessons e.g. Pass Plus course).